trycourier/courier-react-native/README.md

 }
 ```

-Steps 4 and 5 are based on the following tutorial: [`React Native Firebase`](https://rnfirebase.io/#2-android-setup)

 4. Add the `google-services` dependency to your `yourApp/android/build.gradle` file:

 ```groovy
 buildscript {